AmerAsyrafSalleh/Weather-App-Using-Updated-API/README.md

 # Weather-App-Using-Updated-API
 This is a simple weather app that displays the current temperature and weather conditions for a given location using currently available API.
 The app is built using HTML, CSS, and JavaScript.
+You can click on the link to preview it: https://htmlpreview.github.io/?https://github.com/AmerAsyrafSalleh/Weather-App-Using-Updated-API/blob/main/index.html (Make sure to allow your browser to use your location)

 ## Features
 Displays the current temperature and weather conditions for a given location.